dnaeon/py-vpoller/README.md

 Details of the `vSphere Agents` (such as username, password, host, etc.) are stored in a SQLite database and are managed by the
 `vconnector-cli` tool.
 By default the SQLite database file used by `vconnector-cli` resides in `/var/lib/vconnector/vconnector.db`.

+First make sure that your vConnector database is initialized:

+	$ sudo vconnector-cli init

 Let's add one `vSphere Agent`, which will later be used by the `vPoller Worker`.
 This is how we could do it using the `vconnector-cli` tool:

 	$ sudo vconnector-cli -H vc01.example.org -U root -P p4ssw0rd add